Maya Angelou: Africa to Caged Bird: 1961–1969

 In Accra, she became close friends with Malcolm X during his visit in the early 1960s.
 (Note: Angelou called her friendship with Malcolm X "a brother/sister relationship".)
 Angelou returned to the U.S. in 1965 to help him build a new civil rights organization, the Organization of Afro-American Unity; he was assassinated shortly afterward.
 Devastated and adrift, she joined her brother in Hawaii, where she resumed her singing career.
 She moved back to Los Angeles to focus on her writing career.
 Working as a market researcher in Watts, Angelou witnessed the riots in the summer of 1965.
 She acted in and wrote plays and returned to New York in 1967.
 She met her lifelong friend Rosa Guy and renewed her friendship with James Baldwin, whom she had met in Paris in the 1950s and called "my brother", during this time.
 Her friend Jerry Purcell provided Angelou with a stipend to support her writing.

 In 1968, Martin Luther King Jr. asked Angelou to organize a march.
-She agreed, but postponed again, and in what Gillespie calls "a macabre twist of fate", he was assassinated on her 40th birthday (April 4).
+She agreed, but postponed once again, and in what Gillespie calls "a macabre twist of fate", he was assassinated on her 40th birthday (April 4).
 (Note: Angelou did not celebrate her birthday for many years, choosing instead to send flowers to King's widow Coretta Scott King.)
 Devastated again, she was encouraged out of her depression by her friend James Baldwin.
 As Gillespie states, "If 1968 was a year of great pain, loss, and sadness, it was also the year when America first witnessed the breadth and depth of Maya Angelou's spirit and creative genius".
 Despite having almost no experience, she wrote, produced, and narrated Blacks, Blues, Black!, a ten-part series of documentaries about the connection between blues music and Black Americans' African heritage, and what Angelou called the "Africanisms still current in the U.S." for National Educational Television, the precursor of PBS.
 Also in 1968, inspired at a dinner party she attended with Baldwin, cartoonist Jules Feiffer, and his wife Judy, and challenged by Random House editor Robert Loomis, she wrote her first autobiography, I Know Why the Caged Bird Sings, published in 1969.
 This brought her international recognition and acclaim.